ianpatrickbuss/pitchingfork/README.md

 ### Change Log

+- 11/11/2020: Fixed a bug w/ the radar graph that would result in incorrect labels.
+Categorized answers based off accuracy.
+Added responsive layout that enlarges reset button, makes a three column grid, adjusts the header image on screen size.
+Added scaffolding for CSV download.
+Added transitions to buttons, hover states.
+Fixed bundle size issue with Tailwind.
 - 11/9/2020: Added a progress bar w/ tweening.
 Fixed a math error that would produce the wrong boundings of sub ranges.
 Added a x/y in the graph label.
 Added github, svelte, and tailwind svg logos.
 Adjusted the text on the landing page.
 Adjusted spacing of footer.
 - 11/9/2020: Reimplemented Tailwind build process in rollup, Added a Radar chart from [chart.js](https://www.chartjs.org/) to Scorecard.
 Refactored the libraries slightly.
 Added github icon to bottom of Quiz.
 Added a mockdata library.
 Restructured components into related directories.
 - 11/7/2020: Released Working Draft: Simple Quiz no fancy buttons or whatnot.